Gris87/ngos/docs/2. Kernel initialization/1. First steps in the kernel/README.md

 You can also see that kernel image suppose to be loaded at virtual address 0xFFFFFFFF80000000.<br/>
 We will go to virtual address space as soon as possible at the very beginning.

-The initial kernel code is located in .kernel_code section.
+The initial kernel code is located in .entry_point section.

-If you search for .kernel_code section you will find that it is only declared at [src/os/shared/kernelbase/asm/arch/x86_64/main.S](../../../src/os/shared/kernelbase/asm/arch/x86_64/main.S) file.<br/>
+If you search for .entry_point section you will find that it is only declared at [src/os/shared/kernelbase/asm/arch/x86_64/main.S](../../../src/os/shared/kernelbase/asm/arch/x86_64/main.S) file.<br/>
 Let's check this [file](../../../src/os/shared/kernelbase/asm/arch/x86_64/main.S).

 ### Entry point